rfc-editor/errata-report-process/draft-rpc-errata-process.md

    *  IESG for legacy RFCs
    *  The Area Directors for RFCs that originated in one of that area's working groups
-   *  IAB for IAB stream documents
+   *  IAB for IAB Stream documents
-   *  IRSG for IRTF stream documents
+   *  IRSG for IRTF Stream documents
-   *  Independent Submissions Editor for Independent Submission stream documents
+   *  Independent Submissions Editor for Independent Submission Stream documents
-   *  RFC Series Approval Board for Editorial stream documents
+   *  RFC Series Approval Board for Editorial Stream documents
    *  RFC Production Center for all editorial erratum reports

 ##  Background on RFC Errata {#background}